 One of our favorite weekend pastimes out here in the country was attending auctions.
 They were often held right out on the farm under tents.
 The air reverberated with excitement as the bids rang out.
 This is the story of one of them.

 The Lyrical Book

-We were at an auction and my guy was intrigued by a book to be sold that day.
-It was written in 1812 and he found the verse to be lyrical.
+We were at an auction, and my guy was intrigued by a book to be sold that day.
+It was written in 1812, and he found the verse to be lyrical.

 My guy is an engineer and more often drawn to the practical or the scientific, than the lyrical.
-I was intrigued that he was so mesmerized by this huge, leather bound book.
+I was intrigued that he was so mesmerized by this huge, leather-bound book.
 It had obviously been treasured by its readers for the last two centuries.
 So I went over and started reading the ancient words.
 They were indeed lyrical.

 I have rarely seen my guy so excited about an auction item.
 When it came time to bid, he did so carefully and often.
-And at the end, he was the proud new owner of that book.
+And in the end, he was the proud new owner of that book.

-It’s about half read now and it’s a joy to see my practical engineer creep off into a quiet, well lit corner with his great big book, to enjoy his lyrical journey to the place where fantasy collides with reality.
+It’s about half-read now, and it’s a joy to see my practical engineer creep off into a quiet, well-lit corner with his great big book, to enjoy his lyrical journey to the place where fantasy collides with reality.